coreui/coreui/docs/content/components/navs-tabs.md

 ### CSS variables

-Navs use local CSS variables on `.nav`, `.nav-tabs`, and `.nav-pills` for enhanced real-time customization.
+Navs use local CSS variables on `.nav`, `.nav-tabs`, `.nav-pills`, `.nav-underline` and `.nav-underline-border` for enhanced real-time customization.
 Values for the CSS variables are set via Sass, so Sass customization is still supported, too.

 On the `.nav` base class: